-The Alfred Lerner College of Business and Economics offers graduate degrees in these disciplines: Accounting, Management Information Systems, Business Administration (M.B.A.), Organizational Effectiveness, and Economics.
-The following dual master's degree programs are offered: M.B.A./M.A.:Economics; M.B.A./M.S.:Information Systems& Technology Management; M.B.A./M.S.:Organizational Effectiveness, Development & Change; and M.B.A./M.S.:International Business.
-The latter degree is offered in conjunction with Groupe ESC Grenoble, France.
-Students may earn either a Masters in International Business (M.I.B.) or a Masters in Management (M.M.) in Grenoble and combine that with a University of Delaware M.B.A.
+The Alfred Lerner College of Business and Economics offers graduate degrees in three of its disciplines: Accounting and Management Information Systems, Business Administration (M.B.A.), and Economics.
+An additional dual master's degree program is offered in conjunction with Groupe ESC Grenoble, a premier French graduate school of business.
+Graduate students of both institutions may earn a Masters in Management (M.M.) or a Masters in International Business (M.I.B.) at Grenoble along with an M.B.A. at the University of Delaware.
 An Executive M.B.A. is offered at the University's Wilmington campus for experienced managers and professionals.
-The Lerner College also offers a Ph.D. in Economics.
+The Lerner College also offers a doctoral degree in Economics.
+All degrees are designed to offer the student a general understanding of the overall economic system and a variety of decision units within that system.

 The M.B.A. program provides a highly select group of students with a relevant, advanced business management education.
-Coursework integrates the functional areas of business, while preparing graduates for positions of greater responsibility in corporations, small businesses, consulting firms, government, or non-profit organizations.
+Coursework integrates the functional areas of business, while preparing graduates for positions of greater responsibility in corporations, small businesses, consulting firms, government, or nonprofit organizations.
 All students are exposed to issues of leadership, teamwork, technology, globalization, and ethics, as well as the basic analytical skills required of every business leader.
 Students have the option of choosing areas of concentration.
 Small class sizes and intense interaction among students of diverse backgrounds and experience are hallmarks of the program.
 The Executive M.B.A. program provides an intensive and accelerated format for individuals with a record of successful professional experience.